Tired (Alan Walker song): Background

 with the instrumental version of the song as background music.

 On the occasion of the single release, Walker said: "I'm very excited to finally release 'Tired'.
 I feel it adds another dimension to my productions.
 Also, it is my first release with a male vocalist, and I'm very grateful to have Gavin James join me on this one.
 He has an amazing voice, has written an incredible song and I hope my fans will enjoy it as much as I do!"
 James added: "Delighted to be working with Alan on this track, he's such a talent, I love his sound and what he has done for the song!
 Can't wait for both of our audiences to hear it!"

 Critical reception

 Matt Medved of Billboard regarded "Tired" as a song that "showcases Walker's signature melodic production within a more radio-friendly format than his previous outings."
+Dancing Astronaut said, "James delivers a reassuring verse with his usual emotive approach, while Walker provides a moving underlay with bursts of pitched-up synths and a simple yet impactful topline that pairs well with the track's bassline."